 I like the trashcan Mac Pro model, but it does have an identity problem.
 It’s nickname is not without merit.
 One could readily imagine someone trying to chuck their banana skin in to the top, or eye it up as a plant pot.
 The new iMac Pro¹ looks a different proposition—but for me, and for now—the Mac Pro 5,1 has presence, means business and there still seems to be lots of working life left in this model.²

 ² Possibly not.
-The recent High Sierra patches and upgrades have demonstrated that Apple no longer wants to support older equipment, such as this eponymous ‘chessegrater’.
+The many High Sierra patches and upgrades have demonstrated to a large degree that Apple does not want to support older equipment, such as this eponymous ‘chessegrater’.
 I guess they want us all to have machines sealed and controlled only by Apple, except for the menial task of adding extra memory modules.
-It’s a shame such a committed and entrenched Apple user base is subjected to this.
-The updates have caused numerous issues with graphics cards and applications, evidenced by the activity on forums.
-I’m so pleased NVIDIA works hard to ensure it develops drivers to work with all it’s cards in any/most operating systems, otherwise I would be ‘stuffed’.
+It’s a shame.
+The updates have caused numerous issues with graphics cards and applications, though recently that has settled down.
+I’m so pleased NVIDIA works hard to ensure it develops drivers to work with all it’s cards in any/most operating systems, providing updates a day or so after Apple.
+If it didn’t support the Apple OS like this, that probably would be the end of the road for machines like this.
 There seems to be a desire to start forcing users to update hardware nearly as frequently as software, though we do already see this with mobile phones.
-This environmentally-unfriendly and consumerist focus is insane, and should be unsustainable.
+This environmentally-unfriendly and consumerist focus is insane, not to mention unsustainable.
 I am already seeing many software companies updating applications, and creating new applications, that have been set up only to work on new hardware regardless of whether an older machine could, in reality, actually run that software without breaking in to a sweat!
 For instance, apparently this computer, whilst technologically only around 5–7 years old, and has a performance well in to the upper echelons of the current Mac Pro’s, cannot run the small imaging application, Pixelmator Pro; a machine that crunches through 1GB image files in Photoshop, not to mention 3D work in modelling and GIS applications.
 Madness!